Mizzou Office of Global and National Fellowships ‘U.S. Citizen’ Fellowship Citizenship.

 FAO Schwarz

-The FAO Schwarz Fellowship is an intensive, transformative two-year experience designed for recent college graduates who wish to deepen their knowledge of social equity, pursue careers in social impact, and lead the change.
-FAO Schwarz Fellows work at high-impact nonprofit organizations in Boston, New York City, and Philadelphia.
+The FAO Schwarz Fellowship is an intensive, transformative two-year experience designed for recent college graduates who wish to pursue careers in the social impact space.
+FAO Schwarz Fellows work at high-impact nonprofit organizations in Boston, New York City and Philadelphia.
 These organizations are all deeply valued in their communities and have a strong record of delivering consistent results and high-quality services.
+Host organizations vary from year to year.
 Read More

 -